John Dudley, 1st Duke of Northumberland

 In 1547, Dudley was created Earl of Warwick and, with the Duke of Somerset, England's Lord Protector, distinguished himself in the renewed Scottish war at the Battle of Pinkie Cleugh.
 During the country-wide uprisings of 1549 Dudley put down Kett's Rebellion in Norfolk.
 Convinced of the Protector's incompetence, he and other privy councillors forced Somerset out of office in October 1549.
 Having averted a conservative reaction in religion and a plot to destroy him alongside Somerset, Dudley emerged in early 1550 as de facto regent for the 12-year-old Edward VI.
 He reconciled himself with Somerset, who nevertheless soon began to intrigue against him and his policies.
 Somerset was executed on largely fabricated charges, three months after Dudley had been raised to the Dukedom of Northumberland in October 1551.

 As Lord President of the Council, Dudley headed a distinctly conciliar government and sought to introduce the adolescent King into business.
 Taking over an almost bankrupt administration, he ended the costly wars with France and Scotland and tackled finances in ways that led to some economic recovery.
 To prevent further uprisings he introduced countrywide policing on a local basis, appointing lord-lieutenants who were in close contact with the central authority.
 Dudley's religious policy was — in accordance with Edward's religion — decidedly Protestant, further enforcing the English Reformation and promoting radical reformers to high Church positions.

 The 15-year-old King fell ill in early 1553 and excluded his half-sisters, Mary and Elizabeth, whom he regarded as illegitimate, from the succession, designating non-existent, hypothetical male heirs.
-As his death approached, Edward changed his will so that his Protestant cousin Jane Grey, Northumberland's daughter-in-law, could inherit the Crown.
+As his death approached, Edward changed his will so that his Protestant cousin Lady Jane Grey, Northumberland's daughter-in-law, could inherit the Crown.

 To what extent the Duke influenced this scheme is uncertain.
 The traditional view is that it was Northumberland's plot to maintain his power by placing his family on the throne.
 Many historians see the project as genuinely Edward's, enforced by Dudley after the King's death.
 The Duke did not prepare well for this occasion.
 Having marched to East Anglia to capture Mary, he surrendered on hearing that the Privy Council had changed sides and proclaimed Mary as queen.

-Convicted of high treason, Northumberland returned to Catholicism and abjured the Protestant faith before his execution.
+Convicted of high treason, Northumberland returned to Catholicism and abjured the Protestant faith before his execution on 22 August 1553.
 Having secured the contempt of both religious camps, popularly hated, and a natural scapegoat, he became the "wicked Duke" — in contrast to his predecessor Somerset, the "good Duke".
 Only since the 1970s has he also been seen as a Tudor Crown servant: self-serving, inherently loyal to the incumbent monarch, and an able statesman in difficult times.